 A narcissist can believe he is too good for the rules other people play by in order to have functional lives and thereby trick himself into thinking he deserves his acting-out behaviors.
 If anonymous sex is his particular addictive tendency, he may tell himself the women or men he sleeps with are blessed to have the honor.
 He will do this in order to continue feeding his addiction, but most importantly, to minimize the shame that comes afterward.

 As sex addiction expert and clinician Linda Hatch, Ph.D., writes:

-As Hatch explains, sex addicts use narcissistic beliefs to experience a sense of control and therefore emotional safety, since the prospect of genuine intimacy causes them to feel too vulnerable and therefore out of control, their worst fear.
-This is true because more than anything, the narcissist-sex addict fears rejection and abandonment.
+“Sex addicts use narcissistic beliefs to experience a sense of control and therefore emotional safety, since the prospect of genuine intimacy causes them to feel too vulnerable and therefore out of control, their worst fear.
+This is true because, more than anything, the narcissist-sex addict fears rejection and abandonment.

 In truth, all sex addicts feel this way because sex addiction is an intimacy disorder.
-Narcissistic sex addicts have merely found an extra way to cope with their fears of intimacy—by not only using addictive sex to self-medicate, but by creating a belief in their own superiority.
-If they are better than everyone else, they are untouchable; they are impervious to rejection.
+Narcissistic sex addicts have merely found an extra way to cope with their fears of intimacy—by not only using addictive sex to self-medicate but by creating a belief in their own superiority.
+If they’re better than everyone else, they are untouchable; they are impervious to rejection.

 Recovery For The Narcissistic Sex Addict

 The problem for narcissist sex addicts is that sex addiction itself tends to create life dysfunction, and the dysfunction tends to escalate over time as acting out behaviors become more extreme.
 As the behaviors amp up, so does the addict’s narcissism.
 And both of these things are life and relationship WMDs.